sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/cody_gateway.md

 # How to set up Cody Gateway locally

+> WARNING: This is a development guide - to use Cody Gateway for Sourcegraph, refer to [Sourcegraph Cody Gateway](../../cody/explanations/cody_gateway.md).

 This guide documents how to set up [Cody Gateway](https://handbook.sourcegraph.com/departments/engineering/teams/cody/cody-gateway/) locally for development.

 To get started, Cody Gateway is included in the standard `dotcom` run set.